DSCR Cash-Out Refinance for Property Acquisition | Tim Popp

 How DSCR Cash-Out Refinancing Works

 A cash-out refinance replaces your existing mortgage with a new, larger loan.
 The difference between the new loan balance and the old balance (minus closing costs) goes to you in cash at closing.
-With a DSCR cash-out refi, the qualification is based on the property’s income coverage ratio — not your personal income, job history, or tax returns.
+With a DSCR cash-out refi, you qualify based on the property’s income coverage ratio, not your personal income, job history, or tax returns.

 The cash is unrestricted.
 You can use it for a down payment on new property, reserves, renovations, or anything else.
-Lenders don’t require you to document the use of cash-out proceeds after closing.
+Lenders don’t require you to document what you do with the cash after closing.

 Maximum Cash-Out Amounts: The LTV Constraint

-The maximum cash-out you can pull is determined by the lender’s maximum LTV for cash-out transactions.
-Cash-out LTV limits are lower than purchase or rate-and-term LTV limits — lenders want to preserve a meaningful equity cushion.
+The maximum cash-out you can pull depends on the lender’s maximum LTV for cash-out transactions.
+Cash-out LTV limits are lower than purchase or rate-and-term LTV limits because lenders want to preserve a meaningful equity cushion.

 General market range for DSCR cash-out LTV: